ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 > Use this live reindex method if you need to do some special reindexing not covered by any other reindexing method.

-All the other reindexing methods have the `on_reindex` block internally configured: the `reindex` method doesn't, so you must configure it with the code you want to be executed in order to reindex, along with the `on_each_change` and eventually with the `on_stop_indexing` blocks.
+All the other reindexing methods have the `on_reindex` block internally configured: the `reindex` method hasn't, so you must configure it with the code you want to be executed in order to reindex, along with the `on_each_change` and eventually with the `on_stop_indexing` blocks.
 For example, the following will practically perform the same reindexing of the `reindex_model` method (used with the default `on_each_change` block):

 {% highlight ruby %}
 Flex::LiveReindex.reindex(my_options) do |config|